On multifractal analysis and large deviations of singular-hyperbolic attractors: Preliminaries

 \begin{definition} Given a vector field $X\in\mathscr{X}^1(M)$, a compact $\phi_t$-invariant set $\Lambda$ is {\it hyperbolic} if $\Lambda$ admits a continuous ${\rm D}\phi_t$-invariant splitting $T_{\Lambda}M=E^s\oplus \langle X\rangle\oplus E^u$, where $\langle X\rangle$ denotes the one-dimensional linear space generated by the vector field, and $E^s$ (resp. $E^u$) is uniformly contracted (resp. expanded) by ${\rm D}\phi_t$, that is to say, there exist constants $C>0$ and $\eta>0$ such that for any $x\in\Lambda$ and any $t\geq 0$, \begin{itemize} \item $\|{\rm D}\phi_t(v)\|\leq Ce^{-\eta t}\|v\|$, for any $v\in E^s(x)$; and \item $\|{\rm D}\phi_{-t}(v)\|\leq Ce^{-\eta t}\|v\|$, for any $v\in E^u(x)$. \end{itemize} for any $x\in\Lambda$ and $t\geq 0$.
 If $\Lambda$ is transitive, ie it admits a dense orbit, then the dimension $\dim(E^s)$ of the stable subbundle is constant and is called the {\it index} of the hyperbolic splitting. \end{definition}

 The concept of singular hyperbolicity was introduced by Morales-Pacifico-Pujals~\cite{mpp} to describe the geometric structure of Lorenz attractors and these ideas were extended to higher dimensional cases in ~\cite{lgw,Me-Mo}.
+More explorations can be found in for instance~\cite{Sataev} which establishes SRB measures for singular hyperbolic attractors.
 Let us recall this notion.

 \begin{definition} Given a vector field $X\in\mathscr{X}^1(M)$, a compact and invariant set $\Lambda$ is {\it singular hyperbolic} if it admits a continuous ${\rm D}\phi_t$-invariant splitting $T_{\Lambda}M=E^{ss}\oplus E^{cu}$ and constants $C,\eta>0$ such that, for any $x\in\Lambda$ and any $t\geq 0$, \begin{itemize} \item $E^{ss}\oplus E^{cu}$ is a {\it dominated splitting} : $\|{\rm D}\phi_t|_{E^{ss}(x)}\|\cdot \|{\rm D}\phi_{-t}|_{E^{cu}(\phi_t(x))}\|< Ce^{-\eta t}$, and \item $E^{ss}$ is uniformly contracted by ${\rm D}\phi_t$ : $\|{\rm D}\phi_t(v)\|< Ce^{-\eta t}\|v\|$ for any $v\in E^{ss}(x)\setminus\{0\}$; \item $E^{cu}$ is {\it sectionally expanded} by ${\rm D}\phi_t$ : $|\det{\rm D}\phi_t|_{V_x}| > Ce^{\eta t}$ for any 2-dimensional subspace $V_x\subset E^{cu}_x$. \end{itemize} \end{definition}